 You know that feeling when you take a painkiller and you’re wondering whether the painkiller will “locate” the pain and stop it.
 And it always does.

-The same goes with this product.
-I started seeing immediate results and the reason why I felt confident writing this review is that I know things will only get better from this point on.
+The same goes for this product.
+I started seeing immediate results, and I felt confident writing this review because I know things will only get better from this point on.

 The texture is amazing, it glided on the skin like a dream, and it sets easily without leaving an excessively oily residue.
 It is more of a healthy glow rather than greasiness.